-Make your cat’s ears twitch and prompt a curious nyan (meow!) with one of these clever names.
+Make your kitty’s ears perk up and draw out a curious “nyan” (that’s meow in Japanese!) with one of these delightfully clever names.

 Popular Japanese Cat Names